JonSnowbd/ZT/readme.md

   <img width="200" height="100" src="/example/assets/texture/logo.png">
 </p>

+## DISCONTINUED

+I had hoped to come back to this when Zig was a bit more mature to actively maintain ZT, but the decision to remove LLVM from the zig toolchain has killed any advantage I viewed as a benefit for the language, having a universal consistent toolchain for C that I could rely on existing for everyone who would use Zig was an immeasurable benefit.

+The need for an external package, or a self installed version of C turned my interest in a consistent and powerful language built to turn C code into amazing Zig companions, into the mess I didn't want to come back to from other languages that try to do what Zig did.

+The toolchain that made me confident that replication was perfectly stable is now (im pretty sure?
+I'd love to be wrong about this) back to hoping end users have the right toolchain installed next to zig, installation instructions, "try it on clang/msvc/llvm instead" that I wanted to avoid from other languages.
+Sorry, loved the time I spent with it, maybe check out Mach and adding your own imgui layer in that, if it doesnt have one already.

+## Old readme

 A zig-contained library for Windows and Ubuntu that automatically compiles and links ImGui, OpenGL, stb_image, and GLFW into typed packages.